Fabiana Bytyqi: WBC Atomweight champion

 Bytyqi made her second WBC atomweight title defense against Elizabeth Lopez Corzo on 29 July 2022, nearly three years after her previous championship defense happened.
 The bout took place at the Palestra "Bill Clinton" in Ferizaj, Kosovo.
 The fight was ruled a split decision draw, with one scorecard of 97–94 in her favor and one scorecard of 97–96 for her opponent.
 The third judge scored the bout a 96–96 draw.
+Bytyqi won a rematch with Lopez Corzo held at Sono Centrum, Brno, Czech Republic on 15 April 2023 by unanimous decision.

+Bytyqi lost her title to Tina Rupprecht via unanimous decision in a fight at Verti Music Hall, Friedrichshain, Germany on 13 January 2024.

+IBF Atomweight title challenge

+Bytyqi was scheduled to challenge IBF female atomweight World champion Sumire Yamanaka at Olympiastuetzpunkt, Heidelberg in Germany on 23 November 2024.
+The bout was cancelled after Bytyqi collapsed due to dehydration on the day of the weigh-in.